Monster-Mohamed/Monster_Nestjs_Starter/README.md

 * Copy the `package.json` file scripts to your `package.json` file scripts in your project

 * Follow this naming: src/types/test.**type**.ts, src/app/modules/test.**module**.ts, ..etc

+> Test files are made for just testing if you want to rename or remove them do that

 * install all the dependencies needed for your project: